CleanScan

 Cleaning professional in a striped apron standing with arms crossed next to a bucket of supplies

 You cleaned the building.
-Your team showed up, worked the scope, and left the facility better than they found it.
-But if the client calls tomorrow and asks "was the third floor done last night?" — what do you have?
+Your team showed up, worked the scope, and left.
+If the client calls tomorrow and asks "was the third floor done last night?" — what do you have?

 For most cleaning contractors, the honest answer is: nothing.
 Maybe a text from the crew lead.
 Maybe a paper sign-off sheet sitting in a binder that nobody checks.
 Maybe just your word.

-This guide covers five practical methods for proving your team cleaned, ranging from simple paper-based approaches to digital systems.
-Each method is useful on its own.
-The right combination depends on your operation's size, your clients' expectations, and how much you're willing to invest in process.
+This guide covers five practical methods for proving your team cleaned, from paper records to digital systems.
+The right combination depends on operation size, client expectations, and dispute risk.

 Method 1: Structured Sign-Off Sheets

-The simplest form of proof is a paper checklist that your crew lead signs at the end of each shift.
-It should include the date, arrival and departure times, a list of areas cleaned, and a signature.
+The simplest proof is a paper checklist signed by the crew lead at the end of each shift.
+It should include the date, arrival and departure times, areas cleaned, and a signature.

 This is better than nothing, but only marginally.
 Paper sheets are easy to lose, hard to verify, and impossible to share with a client in real time.
 They also depend entirely on the crew lead's honesty and memory.